LightJason/lightjason.github.io/content/tutorials/agentspeak-in-fifteen-minutes.md

 ## Introduction

-This tutorial gives you a _very short_ introduction into LightJason's AgentSpeak(L++) structure.
+This tutorial gives you a _very short_ introduction to LightJason's AgentSpeak(L++) structure.
 Our [source code documentation](http://lightjason.github.io/AgentSpeak/sources/index.html) can help you in developing your own MAS project according to your individual requirements.

 This tutorial is structured as follows:
 First you will create your own MAS project based on the template created by the Maven tool.